weaviate/weaviate-io/developers/weaviate/model-providers/friendliai/index.md

 ## Get started

-To get started, you need to integrate a valid Friendli API token (aka Personal Access Token) to Weaviate for these integrations.
-Go to [Friendli Suite](https://suite.friendli.ai/) to sign up and obtain an API key.
+To get started, you need to integrate a valid Friendli token (aka Personal Access Token) to Weaviate for these integrations.
+Go to [Friendli Suite](https://suite.friendli.ai/) to sign up and obtain a personal access token.

 Then, go to the relevant integrations page to learn how to configure Weaviate with the FriendliAI models and start using them in your applications.